Game Builder Garage

 is a 2021 programming video game developed and published by Nintendo for the Nintendo Switch.
 Released on June 11, 2021, it is a spin-off of the Nintendo Labo series, which included a mode with similar gameplay titled Toy-Con Garage.

-Gameplay involves placing Nodons, which are representations of code, and connect them.
-There are 3 different gamemodes: interactive lessons where players build themed games, a free programming mode where players build what they want, and a set of tutorials, called "Alice's Guide" by the game, to teach players about the different Nodon.
+Gameplay involves placing and connecting Nodon: colorful characters which represent distinct computer functions and controller inputs.
+There are three different game modes, including interactive lessons where players build themed games, free programming mode where players build as they please, and a set of tutorials called "Alice's Guide" to teach players about the different Nodon.

 Gameplay

 In Game Builder Garage, the player uses a visual programming language centralized on the concept of creatures called Nodon.
 The Nodon represent various facets of input, game output, logic, and on-screen objects, such as a Stick Nodon that reports input from the Joy-Con analog stick or a Person Nodon that represents an on-screen character.
 The player builds a program by adding Nodon and making connections between the various nodes on Nodon, such as connecting the Stick Nodon to the Person Nodon as to tie the analog stick to movement of the character on-screen.
 Nodon are available to interface nearly all features of the Switch and Joy-Con, including the infrared sensors and motion controls.

 The game features a lesson mode to guide the player through using the Nodon language and to help them understand some of the principles of game development through a series of seven built-in games that the player can create.

 Games built within Game Builder Garage can support up to eight different Joy-Con, effectively allowing up to eight-player local multiplayer games to be built.

 Game Builder Garage has a share function, that allows creators to upload their games and share them with other people.
 Unlike other Nintendo titles with similar features (e.g. Super Mario Maker), which have user interfaces for shared games, a game's code has to be shared by the creator for other people to access it.
 Game codes are formatted in the format of a G, followed by 9 random letters or numbers, for example, G 004 WXX 5ND.
-Fans of the game have been creating their own platforms for sharing their games; the most popular one is MyGarage Games.
+Fans of the game have created their own platforms for sharing their games; the most popular one is MyGarage Games.

 The game also allows for the use of commercial USB computer mice.
-Joy-Con 2's mouse mode is also supported when playing on the Nintendo Switch 2 through backwards compatibility, though certain Nodons will be unavailable due to Joy-Con 2 lacking the IR sensor present in the original Joy-Con.
+Joy-Con 2's mouse mode is also supported when playing on the Nintendo Switch 2 through backwards compatibility, though certain Nodon will be unavailable due to Joy-Con 2 lacking the IR sensor present in the original Joy-Con.